The calm before the storm.

 During our pleasant twilight stroll along this popular walkway, the heavens parted and an unholy tropical storm beat down on our heads.
 While other sightseers ran for more substantial cover, my host family and I crouched under first a tree and later a cannon as we waited for my host to come rescue us with the car.

-And of course, eventually he did.
-By that time we were soaked to the skin and surprisingly cool in the sweltering August heat.
+Eventually he did.
+But not before we were soaked to the skin and surprisingly cool in the sweltering August heat.
 We tumbled into the car, had a good laugh about our misfortunes, and headed home to dry out.

 While I'm sure we would all have enjoyed thunderstorm-free evening at the seaside, I have no doubt that the memories of our El Malecon cloudburst will last a lifetime.